chrisdoc/thesis/thesis.md

 (FPD) has gained interest in traffic estimation and congestion detection.
 FPD are used due to its high penetration rate e.g. the market penetration in Austria was $159\%$[^1] in 2013.
-There is a large volume of published studies describing the role of FDP for traffic analysis
+There is a large volume of published studies describing the role of FPD for traffic analysis
 @Yim2001 [@Qiu2007; @Caceres2008].
 The approaches that will be presented
 here have a higher penetration rate due to the fact that they investigate a whole network whereas surveys can only cover parts of the